Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Barron Spaces and Main Results

-\begin{remark} Our result is stronger and more general than those in~\cite{Chen21,Mar23} in the following aspects: \begin{enumerate}[(1)] \item We do not require the solution to the Dirichlet problem~\eqref{Diri} to be the restriction of a solution defined on \( \mathbb{R}^d \), as is needed in~\cite{Chen21}; \item The work~\cite{Mar23} claims a comparable network size.
-However, their derivation relies on the assumption that the coefficients in the Barron expansion vanish except for finitely many terms---an assumption not needed in our analysis; \item In addition to considering only the Dirichlet problem as in~\cite{Chen21,Mar23}, we also provide a result for the Neumann problem. \end{enumerate} \end{remark}
+When \(\beta_*=0\), we set \(T_D=T_N=1\).
+For simplicity, we use the above definition of \(p(d)\).
+Slightly smaller choices are possible; see the proof of Theorem~\ref{thm:baroonnormut+1}.
+Nevertheless, this quantity retains the same quadratic scaling in \(d\). \end{remark}

-\begin{remark} The quantities \( p_D(d) \) and \( p_N(d) \) can be chosen slightly smaller, although they still scale like \( d^2 \), as suggested by the argument in the proof of Theorem~\ref{thm:baroonnormut+1} in the next section.
-However, we retain the current definitions to ensure clarity and simplicity of exposition. \end{remark}
+Our result is stronger and more general than those in~\cite{Chen21,Mar23} in the following aspects: \begin{enumerate}[(1)] \item Unlike~\cite{Chen21}, we do not require the solution of the Dirichlet problem~\eqref{Diri} to be the restriction of a solution defined on \(\mathbb{R}^d\).
+We also establish the explicit parameter bounds in~\eqref{eq:Nksat}, which were not provided in~\cite{Chen21}; \item The work~\cite{Mar23} claims a comparable network size.
+However, its derivation relies on the assumption that only finitely many coefficients in the Barron expansion are nonzero, an assumption that is not required in our analysis; \item In addition to considering only the Dirichlet problem as in~\cite{Chen21,Mar23}, we also provide a result for the Neumann problem. \end{enumerate}

-The effectiveness of periodic activation functions such as \( \cos \) and \( \sin \) has been empirically demonstrated in recent works~\cite{HMRM20, MTS21, Benb22, RRG25}.
-By contrast, for the more commonly used \(\operatorname{ReLU}\) activation, analogous approximation results follow from the strategies in~\cite{LuLuWang21}, and the corresponding proof is also deferred to the next section. \begin{theorem}[Main Result 2, Formal Version]
+Theorem~\ref{mainthm} concerns neural networks with the cosine activation, a representative periodic activation function whose effectiveness has been empirically demonstrated in recent works~\cite{HMRM20,MTS21,Benb22,RRG25}.
+We next establish an analogous result for the more commonly used \(\operatorname{ReLU}\) activation by adapting the approximation techniques of~\cite{LuLuWang21}.
+Explicit parameter choices and quantitative width bounds are provided in the remark following the theorem, while the proof is deferred to the next section. \begin{theorem}[Main Result 2] Let \(u_D^*\in H_0^1(\Omega)\) and \(u_N^*\in H^1(\Omega)\) be the weak solutions of the Dirichlet problem~\eqref{Diri} and the Neumann problem~\eqref{Newu}, respectively.